Skip to content

 Layout and Sweeping

 Cache entries live under a versioned subdirectory (v1 under the cache root).
-When the layout version changes, old version directories are deleted asynchronously.
+When the layout changes, old version directories are deleted asynchronously.
 A background sweeper runs every cache_sweeper_interval seconds and inspects up to cache_sweeper_batch_size entries, removing expired entries and pruning empty shard directories.

 Note